chengmoxu/wahid-dl/README.md

 2. Copy "yt-dlp.exe", "ffmpeg.exe", "ffplay.exe" and "ffprobe.exe" below C:\wahid-dl
 3. Choose the function which you want to use

+*Notice: Please check for yt-dlp updates when prompted with an error message*

 #### For Google Colab
 1. Open the file wahid-dl.ipynb using button "Open in Colab"
 2. Choose the function which you want to use